morgen-peschke/trans-factsheet/README.md

 **(WORK IN PROGRESS) Q: What if I identify as an attack helicopter, or as a different age?
 Should I be given the same respect in my identity as trans people want for themselves?**

-* There's a couple things implied with this argument, which we'll refute here.
+* There's a couple of things implied with this argument, which we'll refute here.
     * **Certain things don't fit within the parameters of gender identity/expression (e.g. identifying as an attack helicopter because attack helicopter is a gender or the sort)**.
 Gender expression deals specifically with how a person chooses to express themselves within society as a human being.
 Gender does NOT deal with whether people are